GustyCube/Codect/README.md

 - Expand API functionality.

 ## License
-Codect is licensed under the Apache 2.0 license.
+Codect is licensed under the GNU General Public v3.0 license.
 You are free to modify and distribute the project as needed.

 ## Contact
 For questions or contributions, open an issue on GitHub or reach out to `gc@gustycube.xyz`.